adiiflorinescu/Firefox-Search-QA-telemetry-management/readme.md

 - **Metric Coverage Details Table**:
   - A unified list of all Glean and Legacy metrics with differentiating badges.
   - A count of how many TCIDs cover each metric.
-  - A collapsible "Show TCIDs" section listing all associated test cases for each metric.
 - **Filtered Search**: A global search bar combined with a dropdown to filter the report by "All", "Glean", or "Legacy" metric types.

 ### 4. Coverage Planning (`/planning`)